 How can you support your child’s learning?

 You can use the guides on this page to support your child to learn more at home.
-Don’t forget to read the other sections here, especially Homework (with activities that provide an opportunity to participate in your child’s learning), Class News (which can provide some ideas about class activities that could be continued at home), and Expectations (which sets out the age-related expectations for children, based closely on the National Curriculum).
+Don’t forget to read the other sections here, especially Homework (with activities that provide an opportunity to participate in your child’s learning), Class News (which can provide some ideas about class activities that could be continued at home), and Our Curriculum and Expectations (which sets out the age-related expectations for children, based closely on the National Curriculum).
 Another useful page to visit would be Calculations, where you can watch videos of the ways we can calculate, whether that be add, subtract, multiply or divide.

 Probably the easiest way to help your child is to read each day.
 Our Reading Activities leaflet will provide lots of activities to make reading an even more enjoyable and active experience for all.
 Children should be encouraged to read aloud and read on their own, but being read to is really important, too, so don’t overlook the bedtime story!